maromcik/edumdns/edumdns/edumdns_server/README.md

 - **`server.ebpf.proxy_ipv4`** (required for eBPF proxy)
   - IPv4 address used by the eBPF proxy for packet rewriting
-  - This is the source IP address that will appear in packets relayed through the proxy
+  - This is the IP address that will appear in A records of mDNS packets transmitted to a client
+  - Must match the IPv4 address configured for `edumdns_proxy`

 - **`server.ebpf.proxy_ipv6`** (required for eBPF proxy)
   - IPv6 address used by the eBPF proxy for packet rewriting
-  - This is the source IP address that will appear in packets relayed through the proxy
+  - This is the IP address that will appear in AAAA records of mDNS packets transmitted to a client
+  - Must match the IPv6 address configured for `edumdns_proxy`

 - **`server.ebpf.pin_location`** (optional, default: `"/sys/fs/bpf/edumdns"`)
   - Directory path where eBPF maps are pinned by the proxy